-Bungie has announced a limited-time duos queue for Marathon, responding directly to fan demand just one week after the game's launch.
-Game director Joe Ziegler confirmed the test begins Wednesday, March 18 at 10am PT on the Perimeter map only, and will run for two weeks.
+Bungie has launched a limited-time duos queue for Marathon, acting on player feedback just one week after launch.
+Game director Joe Ziegler announced the test starts Wednesday, March 18 at 10am PT on the Perimeter map, running for two weeks.

 Bungie Goes "A Bit Rogue" With Experimental Duos

-Ziegler broke the news on social media Monday afternoon, framing it as a deliberate departure from the original roadmap.
-"Alright, everyone, we're going a bit rogue here," he posted.
+Ziegler revealed the news Monday afternoon, calling it a deliberate shift from the planned roadmap.
+"Alright, everyone, we're going a bit rogue here," he wrote.
 "We have a bit of an experimental feature that's in development, we want to test, and we'd love for you to help."

 There is no matchmaking for duos.
 Players must form pre-made groups of two before queuing, and will only be matched against other pre-made duos squads.

-The two-week window is explicitly framed as a test, not a permanent addition.
-Ziegler noted this "likely won't be the final implementation of how it would look and flow in the game," but confirmed the goal is to make duos a permanent queue option if the experiment goes well.
+The two-week test is exactly that: a test.
+Ziegler made clear this "likely won't be the final implementation of how it would look and flow in the game," though the end goal is making duos a permanent option if the data supports it.

 What This Means for the Perimeter Map